kenneropia/github-pages-with-jekyll/_posts/2021-08-15-my-reasons-for-joining-hng-internship.md

 One of the mistakes, i made when i started coding and watching tutorial, was that i watched more videos than i coded(which is what people mean when they say tutorial hell), that was one of the reasons i said in the top that "i felt something to be missing", while in reality someone that has watched 2 videos and is applying what they learnt to create anything, is improving at a very fast rate compared to someone watching more video, in fact from a personal experience the person watching more video isn't improving at all.

 ## Working with other developers and creating projects together:
-Just like what i said in the previous paragraph, working on project is one of the many ways to improve as a developer, you know what is more better, working on projects with people, since I'm not in contact with many developers, this was proving difficult, unless i learnt about hng, with the hng internship, I'm hoping to be able to working on projects with my existing knowledge and
+Just like what i said in the previous paragraph, working on project is one of the many ways to improve as a developer, you know what is more better, working on projects with people, since I'm not in contact with many developers, this was proving difficult, unless i learnt about hng, with the hng internship, I'm hoping to be able to working on projects with my existing knowledge and new colleagues.

+**Linking up?**
+You k nw

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MTU3NTU2NTddfQ==
+eyJoaXN0b3J5IjpbMzA1ODIxNjksLTE2MTU3NTU2NTddfQ==
 -->